devoidx/price-tracker/README.md

 ## Features

 - **Track any product URL** — add a product and attach up to 5 sources (URLs) from different retailers
-- **Multi-source price comparison** — compare prices across retailers on a single graph, each source shown as its own line
+- **Multi-source price comparison** — compare prices across retailers on a single graph, each source shown as its own coloured line
 - **Scheduled scraping** — each source has its own configurable check interval (15 minutes to 24 hours)
 - **Persistent scheduler** — scrape schedules survive backend restarts and maintain their original timing
 - **Known selectors** — CSS selectors for popular retailers are stored in the database and auto-applied when adding new sources
+- **Multi-currency support** — set a default currency per user; prices are automatically converted using daily exchange rates
-- **Price history graphs** — visualise how prices change over time with current, lowest, and highest price stats
+- **Price history graphs** — time-scaled graphs showing price trends across all sources, displayed in the user's preferred currency
 - **Price change indicators** — dashboard cards show week-over-week price change with green/red trend arrows
 - **Dashboard sorting and filtering** — sort by name, price, last scraped, or biggest price drop; filter by name
 - **Price alerts** — get email notifications when a price drops below a target, hits a new all-time low, or decreases since the last check
-- **User profiles** — users can update their email address and change their password
+- **User profiles** — tabbed interface for managing currency, email, and password
 - **Multi-user support** — each user has their own tracked products and price history
-- **Admin panel** — manage users, edit profiles, grant admin access, view scrape errors, and manage known selectors
+- **Admin panel** — tabbed interface for managing users, products, known selectors, and Firefox sites
-- **Super admin** — dedicated super admin role with access to system settings, notification configuration, and selector management
+- **Super admin** — dedicated role with access to system settings, notification configuration, and scraper management
 - **Configurable notifications** — choose between Gmail and SMTP for alert emails, configured via the settings page
 - **Manual scrape trigger** — scrape any product or individual source on demand
-- **Error tracking** — failed scrapes are logged with error details on the product detail page
+- **Error tracking** — failed scrapes shown on the Errors tab of each product page
 - **Session expiry handling** — automatic redirect to login with a clear message when session expires
+- **Type checking** — mypy runs on every backend build to catch type errors before deployment

 ---